The best hotels in Phnom Penh

 Near Riverside, skip the tourist-trap restaurants on the main quay where menus have pictures and prices are 3x what they should be.
 Walk one block west to Streets 104 or 106. hole-in-the-wall spots there serve $2-4 noodle soups and rice dishes that are genuinely excellent.
 Your hotel concierge will probably not tell you this.

-Phnom Penh's best neighborhoods
+Phnom Penh's best hotel regions

 Start with Riverside or BKK1. they put you within walking distance of the Royal Palace, the night market, and the city's best restaurants.
 Toul Tom Poung and Tonle Bassac are worth it if you want more space for less money, but you'll be in a tuk-tuk every time you want to go anywhere.